codelv/atom-db/README.md

 restriction is imposed on what type of manager is used, leaving that to whichever database library is preferred (ex motor, txmongo, sqlalchemy,...).

-In addition to `Model.objects` a serialier is added to each class as `Model.serializer` which is used to serialize and deserialize the objects to and from the database.
+In addition to `Model.objects` a serializer is added to each class as `Model.serializer` which is used to serialize and deserialize the objects to and from the database.